The Reset

 24 hrs earlier

 Franz’s fingers tapped the rubber steering wheel at an indistinct rhythm.
 A rhythm his fingers knew spontaneously to play when he was nervous, like a sharp drummer doing his best solo without thinking.
 But not all fingers played.
 His index and middle finger held a piece of white paper seemingly empty for the most part.
-His eyes were lost in stare towards the opposite side of where he had temporarily parked his old Toyota, 2 wheels on the sidewalk.
+He didn’t pay attention to it.
+His eyes were lost in stare towards the opposite side of the street where he had temporarily parked his old Toyota, two wheels on the sidewalk.
 He didn’t blink.
 No clear thoughts.
-Just sheer hesitation.
+Just sheer hesitation fighting the adrenaline.
 In front of him, a small cafe, easy to miss in the otherwise lush modern vibe of the street.
 A local favourite, as apparently busy even At 11.45 am.
 Franz wore his beige trench coat and matching round hat.
 His usual when he went to teach at the University.
 But this morning class was dismissed early, after he had received a mysterious letter with a one line incomplete equation on the top part.
 As the first carrier of a fifth, he recognised it immediately.
-That must have been the first moment his fingers started playing that rhythm on the desk, as he looked at his half empty classroom of busy students attempting to resolve a mathematical conundrum he had just assigned them.
-Then looking at the clock on the wall, he had broken the silence ‘Guys.
-Why don’t you just get out there and continue this tomorrow?
+That must have been the first moment his fingers started playing that rhythm on the desk, as he looked at his half empty classroom through the top of his glasses.
+Busy students attempting to resolve a mathematical conundrum he had just assigned them.
+Then looking at the clock on the wall, he broke the silence ‘Guys.
+Why don’t you… ehmm… just get out there and continue this tomorrow?
 Eh?
 Enough studying for today.
 Go enjoy some free time.
 It’s a lovely day outside.’
 It wasn’t.
 But lying came naturally to a professor.

 He found a high table next to the wooden wall.
 Sat and ordered a coffee.
-He hated coffee.
+He loved coffee.
+Then changed his mind and wondered if he had made a mistake ordering coffee.
 His eyes scanned the whole bar, more specifically the counter and its workers.
 3 young men in their 30’s, two of them twins, who were in constant motion either making coffees, sandwiches and payments, all the while they cracked jokes with each other and other customers.
-He nervously realised he must have been the only serious face in the place, so he turned his attention to the paper on the table in front of him.
-He picked the pen and started solving the equation, when a drop of sweat fell from his forehead onto the inked paper.
+He nervously realised he must have been the only serious face in the place, so he turned his attention to the paper on the table.
+He picked the pen and started solving the equation, when a drop of sweat fell from his forehead onto the paper.
 ‘Fuck’. he tried to dry it with a napkin which only made it messier.
 Time moved faster, and he suddenly felt all its weight on his shoulders.
 He lined his half solution and restarted one line under.
 Not before drying his forehead this time.

 He wrote fast but clear, as a professor in Mathematics for 30 years, his hand was efficient with numbers.
-Nonetheless he paid particular attention to these numbers this time, for they quite literally carried the weight of the world.
-He stopped and proudly smiled at himself wishing he could share his joke with someone.
-Not today.
-He carried on scribbling numbers, but as soon as the last one was written, a female voice snapped him back to reality.
+Nonetheless he paid particular attention to these particular ones, for he thought they quite literally carried the weight of the world.
+He proudly smiled at himself wishing he could share his joke with someone.
+But as soon as the last number was written, a voice snapped him back to reality.

-“Oh no, no no, thank you… Actually… I’ll have the bill please.”
+“Oh no, no no, thank you… Actually… Can you bring me a warm tuna sandwich to go please?
+And I’ll have the bill too.”
 He suddenly realised how nervous he was.

 “Oh… could you get one of the owners to bring it?”